 (g) any indirect or consequential loss.

 8.3 When preparing the Course, Cornwall Insight makes use of information gathered from a variety of sources (including from market participants and information in the public domain) that has not been subject to independent verification by Cornwall Insight.
-Whilst Cornwall Insight considers that the information supplied from its sources is accurate, no warranty can be given as to the accuracy of the same and Cornwall Insight shall not be responsible for any errors arising as a result of such information being incorrect or inaccurate.
+Whilst Cornwall Insight considers that the information supplied from its sources is accurate, no warranty can be given as to the accuracy of the same and Cornwall Insight shall, subject to clause 8.1, not be responsible for any errors or liabilities arising or losses suffered by the Client or the Delegate(s) as a result of such information being incorrect or inaccurate.
 The views of any course presenter (whether given during question and answer sessions or otherwise) during the Course are the presenter’s own views given from his understanding of the Course material and no warranty is given as to the accuracy or otherwise of such views.

 8.4 Cornwall Insight makes no warranty as to the results to be obtained from the Client’s or the Delegate’s use of the Course for any particular purpose.